 Provision for impairment loss pertains to impairment of unassembled vacuum distillation equipment that is temporarily put on hold (Note 13).

-Gain on miscellaneous items pertains to collection of long-term receivable previously provided amounting to P21,511 in 2019.
+Gain on miscellaneous items pertains to collection of long-term receivables previously provided amounting to P935 and P21,511 in 2020 and 2019, respectively.

 26. Related Party Disclosures